EGI-Federation/datahub-documentation/source/clients.rst

 Testing Oneclient in a Oneclient docker container with NFS or samba
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Docker containers for the oneclient are available, the existing versions can be seen in docker hub: https://hub.docker.com/r/onedata/oneclient/tags
+Docker containers for the Oneclient are available, the existing versions can be seen in docker hub: https://hub.docker.com/r/onedata/oneclient/tags

-It's possible to use the most recent version by specifying the `latest` tag, and it's also quite common to use a version identical to the other components versions that can be seen on the Onezone and Oneprovider pages.
+It's possible to use the most recent version by specifying the `latest` tag.
+We also recommend to use the same version that can be seen on the Onezone and Oneprovider pages.

 The following variables have to be exported to be used in the container: